Pinafore/ml-hw/project/default.md

 *Do you have any clues/code?*

 You can take a look at our code; it might give you ideas.
 However, it doesn't do anything science specific, which will likely be helpful.

+*Can I use external data?*

+Yes, in fact I don't think it's possible to succeed without using external data.
+However, you're not allowed to use quiz bowl questions to help you answer these questions (beyond the data I provide).